saraRaris/Fashion-MNIST/README.md

 It has also been observed, that a network can become more efficient by reducing the number of filters.
 This is observed by comparing the results of All-CNN to the proposed model, reduced All-CNN.
 The results in the performance analysis section show that the reduced network achieves similar performance to the original one.
 At the same time, the computational time is reduced by over 80%.

 After investigating how these architectures perform, the model that achieved the highest performance was built.
-The prediction rate for Model 5 is 93.24% and computational time is a bit bigger.
+The prediction rate for Model 5 is 93.24%.
+However, the computational time is significantly bigger than for the other models.

 Data augmentation was tested but not included as it did not seem to improve the immediate performance of the models.
 For making a difference, the models should probably have been trained for more epochs when including data augmentation.
 As the computational time was a constraint this option was dismissed.